Release Some Tension

 Release Some Tension is the third studio album by American R&B vocal group SWV.
 It was released by RCA Records on August 12, 1997.
 The album guest appearances by E-40, Puff Daddy, Missy Elliott, Timbaland, Foxy Brown, Lil' Cease, Lil' Kim, Snoop Dogg and Redman.
 The album was certified gold by the Recording Industry Association of America (RIAA) for shipments exceeding 500,000 copies in the United States.

 The album features hits like "Rain", "Someone", and "Can We".
 Another single "Lose My Cool" was slated to be released as the album's third single but due to limited radio airplay it was shelved in favor of "Rain" which became one of their most notable hits.
 The second single "Someone" reached number 19 on the Billboard charts and was certified gold by the RIAA for sales of 500,000 copies.

 The album ultimately proved a commercial disappointment; with their future prospects uncertain, SWV would disband before the end of the year.
 The girls and others later claimed that the production of Release Some Tension had been unfairly rushed by SWV's label and that the girls had been forced to start recording while still in the middle of promoting their second album New Beginning (1996).

+Background

+By the late 1990s, as the R&B landscape became increasingly shaped by artists and acts such as 112, Dru Hill, Blackstreet, Jodeci, Mary J. Blige, Toni Braxton, Usher, Brandy, Monica and Aaliyah, all of whom had a much raunchier and forceful edge to their music, SWV found it increasingly difficult to stay relevant with their old school gospel-influenced style.
+In an attempt to modernize SWV's image and sound, the group and their label enlisted a broader range of collaborators for their third album.
+The project ultimately featured a notable roster of guest appearances, including Puff Daddy, Foxy Brown, Redman, Timbaland, Lil' Kim, and Snoop Dogg.

+In later reflections, Leanne "Lelee" Lyons voiced strong dissatisfaction with the album's visual presentation and overall artistic direction.
+She stated that she "hated that album," characterizing it as "ridiculous" and attributing its perceived shortcomings to "poor judgment."
+Lyons clarified, however, that her criticism was not aimed at the various artists featured on the record.
+Rather, she felt that the final product came across as "those great artists featuring SWV," and that all it did was make SWV look hopelessly out of touch to their core audience and unable to keep up with changing trends.